 Disconnect().
 Server will get notified when a client is connected or disconnected.

 Besides, the client can request server to shut down using

 OnClientShutdownQuery event will be raised at server application.
 Server has full authority to decide whether to proceed to shutdown itself.

 Online / Offline

-are two functions dedicated for DDEApp Server to enable or disable DDEApp protocol.
-When server is offline, none of the client is allowed to connect to the server.
+Offline() are two functions dedicated for DDEApp Server to enable or disable DDEApp protocol.
+When server is offline, none of the clients are allowed to connect to the server.
 Any client that was connected earlier will received a

 DEMO and Tutorial